Free Application for Federal Student Aid (FAFSA)

 Steps for Applicants:

-- Create an FSA ID if you don't already have one.
-An FSA ID gives you access to Federal Student Aid's online systems and can serve as your legal signature.
-If you are required ot provide parental information on your FAFSA, your parent will also need to create an FSA ID.
+2. Create an FSA ID if you don't already have one.
+An FSA ID gives you access to Federal Student Aid's online systems and can serve as your legal signature. .

-- Go to fafsa.gov to file your FAFSA.
+3. Go to studentaid.gov to file your FAFSA.
 Our FAFSA school code is 001999.
 If eligible to do so, import tax data into your FAFSA by using the IRS Data Retrieval Tool.

 Federal Student Aid, an office of the U.S. Department of Education, offers several YouTube videos about the FAFSA application process.